yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-007_Update_Product_Quantity.md

 3. Add a product to the cart
 4. Navigate to the cart page
 5. Increase the product quantity (e.g., from 1 to 2)
-6. Decrease the product quantity (if applicable)
+6. Decrease the product quantity

 ---